leroythelegend/rough_idea_project_cars/README.md

         void process(const Lap_Data lap_data) const override;
 };
 ```
 * We don't need to build this as I have already implemented this class, you can take a look at the implementation in process.cpp.
 I use this class to create my track data for track_9.html.
-(I need to do a lot of work to improve my JavaScript, I have no excuse I'm bad at sequential programming and cannot get my head around using JavaScript in an OO context).
+(I need to do a lot of work to improve my JavaScript, I have no excuse I'm bad at sequential programming and cannot get my head around using JavaScript).
 * Go to the bin/capture_track_data and open the main.cpp, I have replaced Process_Lap with Process_Track.
 ```
 #include "capturetelemetry.h"